Why GIVA?

 Shared Responsibility

-Givingtide frames the case for GIVA as shared stewardship.
-The argument is structurally grounded.
+Givingtide frames the case for GIVA as shared stewardship rather than transaction.
+The argument is both moral and structural.

-The institutions invited to join GIVA have accumulated their resources within a global system—one that depends on stable trade routes, predictable governance, open capital markets, and a functioning international order.
-That system has been built, sustained, and extended through the participation of populations that remain, today, among the world’s most underserved.
+The institutions and individuals invited to become GIVAs have accumulated their resources within a global system—one that depends on stable trade, predictable governance, open markets, and a functioning international order.
+That system has been built and sustained through the participation of populations that remain, today, among the world’s most underserved.

-Givingtide reframes giving as shared stewardship of the global system upon which every institution depends.
-GIVA is the body through which that stewardship finds measurable, accountable expression.
+Givingtide reframes giving as shared stewardship of the global order on which every member depends.
+The GIVA is the worldwide fellowship through which that stewardship finds visible, disciplined, and accountable expression.

 Proposition I · Shared System